yizhang-zww18/QLFM/README.md

 # QLFM
-Multiscale scattering model for light field microscopy
+Computational optical sectioning with an incoherent multiscale scattering model for light-field microscopy